isomerpages/nlb-sure/_nodes-at-parks/1b-nodes02.md

 **<FONT SIZE ="5">Which perspective do you agree with?</FONT>**

-This bar chart shows the number of public votes for each perspective.
+This chart shows the number of public votes for each perspective.
 Which perspective do you agree with the most?
 Vote **[here](https://forms.gle/EJJZ6C6UUjjeCbDc7)**.

 ![](../images/nodes-at-parks-poll2.JPG)